SyedRashidAhmed/PacketTracer-College-Networking-Project/README.md

-# PacketTracer-College-Networking-Project
-# This project is designed to showcase the creation of computer networks within a college environment using Cisco Packet Tracer.
+# PacketTracer-College-Networking-Project.
+This project is designed to showcase the creation of computer networks within a college environment using Cisco Packet Tracer.
 The project provides hands-on experience in network design, configuration, and troubleshooting.
 College network working model
 Cisco Packet Tracer Networking Project